IAA-InvCodes/P-MILOS/README.md

 Different pixels in the field of view may have different wavelength grids (due, for example, to the telecentric or collimated setups of narrow-band filter imagers).
 A wavelength grid varying across the field of view can be specified as a 4-dimension array written in FITS format.
 The four dimensions are (line_index, x,y, lambda).
 The first dimension contains the index of the line in the atomic parameter file.
 Only one line can be inverted at a time with P-MILOS, so the number of elements in the first dimension is always one.
 For each pixel (x,y), the array of observed wavelengths must be given.

-If all pixels use the same wavelength grid, the FITS file should contain a single, 2D array of (1, n_lambdas) elements.
-Again, the first dimension contains the line index and the second the array of observed wavelengths.
+If all pixels use the same wavelength grid, the FITS file should contain a 2-dimesion array with (1, n_lambdas) elements.
+Again, the first dimension contains the line index and the second the observed wavelengths.

 #### Model atmosphere file (.mod)